vieirads/100DaysOfCode/log.md

 **Thoughts:** Today I did not study much.
 I took a day off.

 **Link to work:** no link for this part.

+### Day 71: September 07, 2020

+**Today's Progress:** Finished the React section on Sololearn tutorials.
+Manage to put a message of alert into one of my study projects when a button click event is triggered.

+**Thoughts:** Now that I have some basics, I have to start building something.

+**Link to work:** no link for this part.